Majdi-Thabet/-web-based-QuizApp/README.md

-this is a basic quiz app fhhc;lcl nfkfs cjjd
+this is a basic quiz app